bradcar/MicroPython_BMPxxx/README.md

 * SDO for I2C mode:
   * wire to 3.3v  (pin 3 of 9 pin connector)
 * SDI/SDA: I2C SDA (pin 4 of 9 pin connector)

+## License Information

+This product is open source.
+Please review the LICENSE.md file for license information.
+* istributed as-is; no warranty is given.

 ## Todos
 * debug bmp581 class and bmp585 subclass next